elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

 # Acknowledgements and FAIR principles

 In this case, when I'm talking about acknowledgements, I mean something very broad.
-While in most cases this is referring the authorship and collaborations, before we get there I want to bring a more comprehensive reflexion.
+While in most cases this is referring to the authorship and collaborations, before we get there I want to bring a more comprehensive reflection.

-All along creating our training material we use images, videos, text, other materials, etc and as musch as for scientific purposes acknowledging these is also extremelly important.
-To make sure also your efforts are acknowledged accordingly you should asign a license to the material.
+All along creating our training material we use images, videos, text, other materials, etc and as much as for scientific purposes acknowledging these is also extremely important.
+To make sure also your efforts are acknowledged accordingly you should assign a license to the material.

 Let's start talking a bit more about each aspect.

-## Licences
+## Licenses

 A license is a formal and practical way to make people know what they should, what they can and cannot do with your material, no matter what type of material you think about.
-There are different types of liscences to support you in keeping the property rights clear.
-Most of the times when talking about training material we are talking about a creative work.
+There are different types of liscenses to support you in keeping the property rights clear.
+Most of the time when talking about training material we are talking about a creative work.
 In this case a good license option is the [_creative commons_ (CC)](https://creativecommons.org/).

 The CC licenses will allow you to [combine different options](https://creativecommons.org/mission/downloads/), depending if you want to make it fully open, or if you want to make clear some limitations of the use of your material.
-An example is to have it open but restricted to the obligation of acknowledging the original work, so people can use and adpat as long as a citation is made.
-In other hands, maybe you prefer that it is not used for commercial purposes, or that is can only be using as long as keeping the same licence type.
+An example is to have it open but restricted to the obligation of acknowledging the original work, so people can use and adapt as long as a citation is made.
+In other hands, maybe you prefer that it is not used for commercial purposes, or that it can only be using as long as keeping the same license type.

 It is an scale, see it bellow: